ZonghaoLi777/githubTrending/README.md

 ## Java

+* 【2024-01-12】[qi4L / JYso](https://github.com/qi4L/JYso) - It can be either a JNDIExploit or a ysoserial.
+JYso是一个可以用于 jndi 注入攻击和生成反序列化数据流的工具。
 * 【2024-01-11】[allure-framework / allure2](https://github.com/allure-framework/allure2) - Allure Report is a flexible, lightweight multi-language test reporting tool.
 It provides clear graphical reports and allows everyone involved in the development process to extract the maximum of information from the everyday testing process
 * 【2024-01-11】[kdn251 / interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.
 * 【2024-01-10】[HMCL-dev / HMCL](https://github.com/HMCL-dev/HMCL) - A Minecraft Launcher which is multi-functional, cross-platform and popular